backdrop-contrib/seo_meta/README.md

 Please note
 ----------------------

-This module is not compatible with "Base Meta: Page Title And Meta Tags" and cannot be used as an upgrade from it or any other.
+This module intended for replacement of module [Base Meta: Page Title And Meta Tags] (https://backdropcms.org/project/base_meta) as it refactored and extended successor, not backward compatible with it and cannot be used as an upgrade from it or any other similar module.